AceOfNitwits/PS-AnchorAPI/README.md

 ✅ Get-AnchorMachineBackups (List backups)

-❗ Get-AnchorMachineFseFiles (List files on a file server enabled machine)
+✅ Get-AnchorMachineLocalFolders (List files on a file server enabled machine)

-   This API call seems to be non-functional.
+   The Api endpoint `machine/<machine_id>/ls` does not behave as the title describes:
+   1. It does not list files, only folders.
+   1. It works for any machine with a desktop client, not just FSE machines

+   Unlike most of the endpoints, this one returns a paginated array of folder name strings, rather than nice key:value pairs.

 ✅ Get-AnchorMachineFseMap (Get a machine mapping)